 Many people are familiar with macro-influencers, i.e., celebrities, athletes, or the contestants kicked off the Bachelor trying to launch their career.
 Macro-influencers usually have hundreds of thousands to millions of followers.
-On the flip side, macro-influencers may have between 100,000 to 450,000 followers.
+On the flip side, micro-influencers may have between 100,000 to 450,000 followers.
 According to Taylor Lagace—the Co-Founder and Managing Partner at Kynship—they can be just as effective.

 Any industry will have those people that are recognizable by face, and some are recognizable at the celebrity level.
 But the nano and the micro-influencers can still be effective.
 You just have to find the niche you’re trying to attack.
 So how do you do that?
 What’s the best way to use influencers to market your brand?
 Listen to this episode of Content Callout to hear Taylor’s strategies.